aronchick/Project-Zen-and-the-Art-of-Data-Maintenance/Chapter_000000004/content.md

 **Data debt**: It's invisible until it's not.
 It's distributed across systems.
 It has no tests.
 It requires domain expertise to identify.
 It affects every model and decision built on top of it.

 The Four Horsemen from Chapter 2 have different price tags.
 The Structural Lie (parsing failures) costs you hours.
 The Type Trap costs you weeks.
 The Semantic Sinkhole costs you months.
 And the Schema Mirage?
-That's the one that costs you quarters—by the time you realize you've been throwing away data, you've been doing it for a long time.
+That's the one that costs you quarters, that, by the time you realize you've been throwing away data, you've been doing it for a long time.

 The compound interest on data debt: